 Can mob gather outdoors?

 You can leave home for any period of time to exercise or see friends and family outdoors.
-This replaces the two hour limit on these activities.
 There are no limits on the number of times you can leave home.

-As much as you can, you must stay at home.
-When you leave home, you must use a face mask, unless you have a reason for not doing so.
+When you leave home, you must carry a fitted face mask, unless you have a reason for not doing so.
+Face masks remain mandatory indoors (except in your own home) and no longer required outdoors where it is possible to stay more than 1.5 metres away from people you don’t live with.
 To find out what specific restrictions you must follow, please visit the current restrictions page.

 Financial help and support